 - Either by using a single end mill for the entire job to avoid having to change tools;

 - Either by roughing your work and changing the drill bit for the finishing touches if you need extreme precision.

 9/ Get quality end mills

 Careful, if you're a beginner, you'll break end mills, it's inevitable.
 This advice applies only when you have mastered a minimum of milling.

-Although it's tempting to get cheap milling cutters on Aliexpress (we're not going to lie, we've done it regularly), it's rarely a winning bet: you end up missing works, changing mills very regularly or even having mills whose parameters are not rigorously accurate (and a small variation in flute length can quickly make all the difference).
+Although it's tempting to get cheap milling cutters on Aliexpress (we're not going to lie, we've done it regularly), it's rarely a winning bet: you end up missing works, changing mills regularly or even having mills whose parameters are not rigorously accurate (a small variation in flute length can quickly make all the difference).

 Make sure you have end mills with good references and made of resistant materials.

 10/ Evacuate your chips